-- The student shall not be placed more than three (3) grades below the grade or class that the pupil would have been assigned to had the pupil enrolled during the year the child reached his sixth birthday on or before September 1. - The student shall be required to take a test deemed appropriate by the Enterprise School District.
+- The student shall not be placed more than three (3) grades above or below the grade or class that the pupil would have been assigned to had the pupil enrolled during the year the child reached his sixth birthday on or before September 1. - The student shall be required to take a test deemed appropriate by the Enterprise School District.
 This test will be a primary determining factor in the student's grade/class placement.
-No enrollment of the home school student shall be considered official until the test has been given. - The pupil will be assigned to the grade or class for which the test shows the student is best suited in accordance with the age limitation as set forth above. - The student shall not be placed above the grade that the pupil would have attained had the pupil enrolled during the year the child reached his/her sixth birthday on or before September 1.
+No enrollment of the home school student shall be considered official until the test has been given. - The pupil will be assigned to the grade or class for which the test shows the student is best suited in accordance with the age limitation as set forth above.